makethedayunique/trello-automation-python/README.md

 - Modify the user interface.
 Even if it is a CLI program, there could be much modification to make it more user friendly for users.

 - Make it tested among users and collect feedbacks.
-Constantly modify the code based on the feedbacks.
+Continuously modify the code based on the feedbacks.

-- Add more functions to the program to add more values.
+- Add more functions to the program to make the program smoother.
 Such as adding columns and labels.

+- After fully testing, build and package the CLI program into distribution form.
+And finally publish the package to official PyPI.

+---

+**Author: Xiaoting Wang**